cavaunpeu/willwolf.io-source/content/articles/further-exploring-common-probabilistic-models.md

 \end{align*}
 $$

-Since $(1)$ is always true, $(2)$ would also have to hold true such that:
+Since $(1)$ is always true, the "$\neq$" in $(2)$ would need to become an "$=$" such that:

 $$
-\sum\limits_{k = 1}^K P(y = k)P(x\vert y = k) = \sum\limits_{k = 1}^K P(x, y = k) = 1
+\sum\limits_{k = 1}^K P(y = k)P(x\vert y = k) = 1
 $$

-Unfortunately, this is rarely the case.
+Unfortunately, $P(x\vert y = k) = 1$ is rarely if ever the case.

-As you'll now note, the $x$-specific partition function gives an equivalent result to the marginalized-over-$y$ joint distribution: a scalar value $P(x)$ with which to normalize the numerator.
+As you'll now note, the $x$-specific partition function gives a result equivalent to that of the marginalized-over-$y$ joint distribution: a scalar value $P(x)$ with which to normalize the numerator.
 However, crucially, please keep in mind:

--  *The partition function is a specific component of a probabilistic model which always yields a scalar*.
+-  *The partition function is a specific component of a probabilistic model.
+It always yields a scalar*.
-- *Marginalization is a much more general operation performed on a probability distribution, which yields a scalar only when the remaining variables(s) are homogeneous, i.e. each remaining columns contains a single distinct value.*
+- *Marginalization is a **much more general** operation performed on a probability distribution, which yields a scalar only when the remaining variables(s) are homogeneous, i.e. each remaining column contains a single distinct value.*
-  - In the majority of cases it will simply yield a reduced probability distribution over many value configurations, similar to the $P(B)$ example above.
+  - In the majority of cases, marginalization will simply yield a reduced probability distribution over many value configurations, similar to the $P(B)$ example above.

 #### In practice, this is superfluous
-If we neglect to compute $P(x)$, i.e. if we don't normalize our joint distributions $P(x, y = k)$, we'll be left with an invalid probability distribution $\tilde{P}(y\vert x)$ in which the values do not sum to 1.
+If we neglect to compute $P(x)$, i.e. if we don't normalize our joint distributions $P(x, y = k)$, we'll be left with an invalid probability distribution $\tilde{P}(y\vert x)$ whose values do not sum to 1.
 This distribution might look like `P(y|x) = {'red': .00047, 'green': .0011, 'blue': .0000853}`. *If our goal is to simply compute the most likely label, taking the argmax of this unnormalized distribution works just fine.* This follows trivially from our Bayesian pool ring:

 $$
 \underset{y}{\arg\max}\ \frac{P(x, y)}{P(x)} = \underset{y}{\arg\max}\ P(x, y)
 $$

 # "Fully Bayesian learning"
-We previously lamented the shortcomings of "lowly point estimates" and sang the praises of computing estimates as full distributions.
-Unfortunately, this is a computationally-hard thing to do.
+We previously lamented the shortcomings of "lowly point estimates" and sang the praises of inferring the full distribution instead.
+Unfortunately, this is often a computationally-hard thing to do.

 To see why, let's revisit Bayes' theorem.
 Assume we are estimating the parameters $\theta$ of a softmax regression model and have placed a prior on $\theta$.
 In concrete terms, this estimate can be written as $P(\theta\vert D = ((x^{(i)}, y^{(i)}), ..., (x^{(m)}, y^{(m)})))$: the distribution over our belief in the true value of $\theta$ given the data we've observed.
 Bayes' theorem allows us to expand this quantity into: